Fort Craig: Civil War

 By July 1861, Fort Craig had become the largest fort in the Southwest, with over 2,000 soldiers.
 That same year, several regiments of New Mexico Volunteers were established to handle the new threat posed by the Confederate Army of New Mexico.

-In September 1861, a cavalry force of about 100 men set out from Fort Craig and skirmished with rebels at Cañada Alamosa.
-The Battle of Cañada Alamosa was one of several small battles to occur in Confederate Arizona (which included what's now southern New Mexico, and had Mesilla as its capital).

 In February 1862, all five regiments of New Mexico Volunteers were sent south from Fort Union to reinforce Fort Craig and to wait for the Confederate advance up the Rio Grande.

 After capturing several military installations in the newly established Confederate Territory of Arizona, Brigadier General Sibley led his enthusiastic but poorly equipped brigade of about 2,500 Confederate Army of New Mexico men.
 On February 7, 1862, the Army of New Mexico left Fort Fillmore and headed north towards Fort Craig, but marched well around the fort after the Union Army refused to do battle on the plain in front of the fort.

 On Fort Craig's massive gravel bastions were mounted "Quaker guns" (wooden fake cannons) with empty soldiers' caps alongside the real cannons and real Union troops.
 This impressive ruse squelched Sibley's plans for a direct assault on Fort Craig.
 Furthermore, Sibley did not have the heavy artillery necessary for a siege against the heavily fortified and defended fort.

 On February 21, 1862, the Union troops led by Colonel Edward Canby and the Confederate Army of New Mexico of Brigadier General Sibley first met at the Battle of Valverde, a crossing of the Rio Grande just north of the fort.
 Both sides took heavy casualties.
 At the end of the day, the Confederates held the field of battle, but the Union still held Fort Craig.

 The Battle of Valverde is considered a Confederate victory.
 However, the New Mexico Volunteers, under the command of Colonel Miguel Pino, found the Confederates' lightly guarded supply wagons and burned them.
 Sibley was forced to march further north without the supplies he had hoped to take from Fort Craig.
 On February 23, 1862, the Confederate forces marched around the Union Army and headed for Albuquerque.